TheCoolestMango/ContactGot/Documentation/Artifacts.md

 ## Glossary
 Name | Description
 -----|------------
-Table Creator | A program which creates a .csv file based on the input
+Table Editor | A program which creates a .csv file based on the input Off-line | Software working on the machine without the access to Internet Session | Information interchange, where the user inputs the information into the input boxes Main window | The app window, where the user creates the table and chooses the desired input information

 ## Stakeholders
 Egor Gorozhankin - backend development, testing ([@Egor_Gorozhankin](https://t.me/Egor_Gorozhankin))